roybrown77/wu-tang-react-node-template/README.md

 - ImmutableJs - faster way to avoid mutating data and thus unexpected side effects for less bug prone features aka keep data in order even faster
 - ** coming soon ** Auth0 - service based authentication for securing login that is tested on billions of logins instead of reinventing wheel aka easy login code
 - Google Material Design - framework to create beautiful, customizable ui components aka make it look as good as Google stuff
-- ** coming soon ** Progressive Web App capabilities aka make a web site look, feel and respond as well as a native app:
+- ** coming soon ** Progressive Web App capabilities aka make a web site look, feel and respond as well as a native app even on a flip errr 2g phone:
   1. Reliable - Load instantly and never show the downasaur, even in uncertain network conditions.
   2. Fast - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
   3. Engaging - Feel like a natural app on the device, with an immersive user experience.